 The paperback edition, ISBN: 978-1-6187-3105-0, was published in April 2015.

-Cloud & Ashes was joint winner of the 2009 James Tiptree, Jr Award, an annual literary prize for science fiction or fantasy that expands or explores our understanding of gender.
+Cloud & Ashes was joint winner of the 2009 James Tiptree, Jr Award, now the Otherwise Award, an annual literary prize for science fiction or fantasy that expands or explores our understanding of gender.
 The Award Council said: "We on the jury admired Cloud & Ashes for its originality and found it a beautiful and highly memorable work."

 Cloud & Ashes was a Finalist for the Mythopoeic Fantasy Award for Adult Literature, given to the fantasy novel, multi-volume novel, or single-author story collection for adults published during the previous year that best exemplifies "the spirit of the Inklings".

 It featured heavily in the Best of Year round-up at Strange Horizons: Paul Kincaid said "The stand-out novel of the year was fantasy: Cloud & Ashes by Greer Gilman: not an easy book to read and not, I think, a novel that people will love, but it is one I admire with a passion."
 Adam Roberts agreed: "As for the year's best fantasy novel: well, let's go with Greer Gilman's sui generis, densely lyrical Cloud & Ashes." while Matt Denault said "I'd also commend Greer Gilman's Cloud & Ashes: Three Winter's Tales as perhaps the SF&F achievement of the year: Gilman outdoes even Gene Wolfe as an archivist of language, and her new volume has a Wolfean appreciation for masks and performance, hierarchy and change."